craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the navigation pane, select **Planning Group**.

+1. Verify that the message from Amy and the mesage from Sallie are present.

 1. Open **Teams**.
 Sign in as **Sallie**, select **No, sign in to this app only**.

-1. Note that there is no Planning Group team.
+1. Verify that there is no Planning Group team.

 1. Select **Join or create a team**, then **Create team**, then **Create from… An existing Microsoft 365 group or team**.